-The free lecture will be held on Thursday, September 19th at 7:00pm in the Joseph Smith Building auditorium (JSB 140) at Brigham Young University.
+The free lecture will be held on Thursday, September 18th at 7:00pm in 1080 of the Harold B. Lee Library (HBLL) at Brigham Young University.
 Campus Map

 Information on past Summerhays lectures can be found at Previous Summerhays Lectures